Your guide to the best Epcot food that doesn’t require a dining reservation!

 As far as drinks go, you’ll just find bottled beer and wine for your alcoholic drink choices.
 You’ll get better adult beverage options at some of the World Showcase dining locations.

-Sunshine Seasons used to be my #1 pick for quick service Epcot dining, but I’ve had a few just okay food items from here lately, so it has slipped to #2 for me.
+Sunshine Seasons used to be my #1 pick for quick service Epcot dining, but I’ve had a few just okay food items from here lately, so it has slipped to number two for me.

 #3: Les Halles Boulangerie Patisserie – France